Everyday Nourishing Foods

 • For a simple snack or side, just season with a pinch of salt, a dash of black pepper, and maybe a drizzle of olive oil or a squeeze of fresh lemon juice.

 Have you tried steaming veggies in an Instant Pot without a steamer basket?
 Please let me know in the comments which veggie combo you're trying first with this simple Instant Pot steaming method!
 If you're new to the Instant Pot, check out my Instant Pot Basics guide to learn how to cook all your meals from scratch using this versatile appliance.
+I also love to steam sprouts in the Instant Pot.

 Recipe